catay/OneVsOne/README.txt

 Changelog:
 ==========

- * OneVsOne 1.0.1 (October 2006)
+ * OneVsOne 1.0.1 (2 November 2006)

    - Kierra pointed me to the fact that the plural from life is lives and not lifes.
 Changed lifes to lives. :P

    - Fixed a small bug that occured when at the end of a game both players shoot eachother before the auto explode happens.
-	 Because of that a ghost playerid was added to the map.
+	 Because of that, a ghost playerid was added to the map.
 Had no impact on scores or something else whatsoever.

    - Added some ascii art banners that clearly state when someone